Product

 2. How long they remain customers

-So, the longer you can keep your customers paying you, the better chances you’ll have of increasing your average customer lifetime value.
+So, the longer you can keep your customers paying you, the better your chances of increasing your average customer lifetime value.

 For this, we need to look at user churn time.
 How long do customers stay with you before they cancel?